Huseyn Khan Nakhchivanski: Military career

 He was born on July 28, 1863, in Nakhchivan City (now the capital of the Nakhchivan Autonomous Republic in Azerbaijan).
 His paternal grandfather Ehsan Khan Nakhchivanski was the last ruler of the Nakhchivan Khanate.
 Huseyn Nakhchivanski's parents were Kalbali Khan Nakhchivanski, a major general in the Russian Army, and Khurshid Qajar-Iravani, a member of a branch of the Qajar dynasty who ruled the Erivan Khanate (abolished in 1828).

 In 1874, Huseyn Nakhchivanski was admitted to the Page Corps and graduated with honours in 1883.
 He received the rank of cornet and was assigned to the elite Leib Guard Horse Regiment.
 Nakhchivanski served there for twenty years and ascended positions from cornet to Colonel of the Leib Guard.

-When the Russo-Japanese War broke out in 1904, Huseyn Khan was seconded to Petrovsk-Port to form from volunteers the 2nd Dagestani cavalry regiment.
-During the war the regiment distinguished itself, and Khan Nakhchivanski himself received seven decorations.
-On January 27, 1907, he was decorated with a fourth-degree Order of Saint George for launching a successful cavalry onslaught to save an encircled Russian infantry unit.
-He was also awarded the Golden Saint George sword.
+When the Russo-Japanese War broke out in 1904, Huseyn Khan was seconded to Petrovsk-Port to form the 2nd Dagestani cavalry regiment from volunteers.
+During the war, the regiment distinguished itself, and Khan Nakhchivanski personally received seven decorations.
+On January 27, 1907, he was awarded the fourth-degree Order of Saint George for leading a successful cavalry charge to rescue an encircled Russian infantry unit.
+He was also awarded the Golden Saint George Sword.

 Khan Nakhchivanski was the commander of the 44th Nizhegorodski Dragoon regiment from November 1905, and in 1906, he was made Fliegel-Adjutant of H. I. M. Retinue and appointed the commander of Leib Guard Horse Regiment, where he started his military career.
 In 1907, he received the rank of major-general.
 In 1912, he was appointed the commander of the 1st detached cavalry brigade, in 1914 he was conferred the rank of lieutenant-general and made the commander of 2nd Cavalry Division and in this position entered World War I. In August 1914, Khan Nakhchivanski was the head of the cavalry group on the right flank of 1st army.
 From October 19, 1914 he was commander of the 2nd cavalry corps and on October 22, 1914, he was decorated with the Order of Saint George of III degree, which was presented to him personally by Tsar Nikolas II.
 In June 1915, he was appointed General-Adjutant of His Imperial Majesty and became the only Muslim to hold that position.
 On November 25, 1915, Huseyn Khan was seconded to the chief commander of the Caucasian Army and on January 23, 1916 he was promoted to the rank of the General of the Cavalry.
 He was the commander of Guard Cavalry Corps from April 9, 1916 and took part in Brusilov Offensive.